 Tips for Composting

-Have you ever wanted to compost but need a few ideas to get you going?
-Here are some quick and easy ways to start composting so you can turn your vegetable, fruit and garden scraps into healthy soil for your plants as well as start an eco-friendly habit.
-By learning how to compost correctly, you can also reduce your need for pesticides while adding nutrients back into the soil.
+Have you ever wanted to compost, but need a few ideas to get you going?
+You can then turn your vegetable, fruit and garden scraps into healthy soil for your plants.
+You’ll also be able to start an eco-friendly habit that benefits you and your family’s lives.
+By learning how to compost correctly, you can also reduce your need for pesticides.
+And you'll be adding nutrients back into the soil.

 Table of Contents